Singapore Gay Travel

 Along Boat Quay are a bunch of small outdoor restaurants overlooking the fountain in the river.
 This area of town is where you will find the cheapest beer in the city, and it really comes alive after sunset.

 Alcohol can be expensive in Singapore, but this adorable water front promenade is perfect for an evening of cheap drinks.
 I ate at Forum Restaurant, however most restaurants here more or less offer the same options.

 The Shoppes at Marina Bay Sands is quite a pleasant place to walk through and window shop.
 Its an ultra-modern mall with high-end stores and cafés.
 On the lowest level there’s a food court where you can get some cheap eats.

 Locals and tourists alike will tell you to go to the Maxwell Hawker Center.
 This no-frills outdoor food stall building is great for experiencing local foods.
 Expect dozens of tables bustling with people from all walks of life.
 Bring cash, as most places either don’t take credit cards or only accept local bank cards.

 The Maxwell Hawker Center is best if you’re having an earlier dinner.
 After 9 PM things start to die down and the stalls close.
 If you prefer a later dinner, make your way to Chinatown for more late-night options.
 There is a mix of food trucks and restaurants with air conditioning at the Chinatown food market.

-More Things to Do Singapore
+Singapore Gay Travel: More Things to Do

 Take a walk through Raffles Place.
 A beautiful outdoor plaza and promenade, this is the best spot to absorb the bustle of Singapore without being surrounded by cars whirring by.
 It’s a pedestrian-only zone with plenty of shopping.